mintary/comp-250-prep/Session1.md

 1. What are some possible inputs?
 What would these output?
 2. If having limited time and space wasn't a problem - how would you approach this problem (**brute-force approach**)?
 What's the simplest way you can think of?
 3. What tools do you have at your disposal?
 Are there any data structures, algorithms, or patterns you've learned?
-   - For example, an array being sorted should be a good indicator you can use binary search.
+   - For example, an array being sorted could be a good indicator you can use binary search.
 4. Are there any tricky edge cases?
 5. Can you break this problem into subproblems, and solve them separately?
 Remember that you can always bring in helper methods.